Recycling obsolete hardware is no Trade Secret - it's a self-evident necessity. Computer technology is a "two-edged sword".

 Now that we can handle more data, we create more of it at an exponential rate.
 Now that it's easier to write and send letters, those letters have increased mightily in length and quantity - but not in content or quality.
-To the overwhelming number of books on every topic are added a vast number of books about computer technology.
 The U.S. Postal Service delivers over 11 billion pounds of paper junk mail annually.
 The speed of technology has increased the speed of life, the mega consumption of natural resources, and a virtual reality of endless diversions.

 To top it off, most computer and cell phone hardware is made of a spectrum of extremely toxic substances, such as plastics, aluminum, cadmium, copper, lead, mercury, and other chemicals, at the expense of massive resources, fuel, and pollution.
 Mountains of discarded hardware end up in landfills around the world, where these toxic substances leach into soil, surface water, and aquifers.

 Many companies now offer to recycle old hardware, there are laws against dumping it, and these developments seem promising; yet much of this hardware is sent to impoverished regions where it is piled up and burned to remove the plastics while hundreds of children scavenge the metals for resale, breathing a deadly soup of toxic fumes every day.
 Contrary to the syrupy promotional material, this is not a better way to live.
 (Here is a better way.)